 A sanction must be proportionate.
 It must take into consideration the pupil's age, any special educational needs or disability they may have, and any religious requirements affecting them.
-The Head teacher may limit the power to apply particular sanctions to certain staff and/or extend the power to discipline to adult volunteers, for example to parents who have volunteered to help on a school trip.
+The Head teacher may limit the power to apply particular sanctions to certain staff and/or to allow adult volunteers to apply sanctions, for example to parents who have volunteered to help on a school trip.